 After Cahors, I’ll train down to Spain and do a few days of coastal walking and then go down to Oviedo to start across the Asturians on the Primitivo route to Lugo and Santiago.
 I’m hoping to get to the monastery at Sobrado dos Monxes this time.

-Thanks to husband Tom, who is the cornerstone, for his love and support, and for looking after Hide-and-Seek Louie.
-And thanks also to family, friends and blogging friends for the connection while out there on the trail as a solo randonneuse.
+Thanks to husband Tom for his love and support, and for staffing the Adventure-Gone-Wrong-Hotline for these long trips.
+And for looking in on Hide-and-Seek Louie and checking to make sure that my house hasn’t burned down.
+Thanks also to family, friends and blogging friends for the connection while out there on the trail as a solo randonneuse.

 So I’m off then.
 I’ll send Notes from a Chemin via NotesfromaHike.wordpress.com.